10 Chart Types

 10.8 Bubble Chart

-A bubble chart can be used if you want to display the relationship between three numeric variables.
+A bubble chart can display the relationship between three numeric variables.

-A bubble chart is an extension of a scatter chart.
-In a scatter chart two numeric variables (X and Y) are plotted against each other.
-At a bubble chart, a third variable (Z) is used.
-The point in the scatter chart is now replaced by a bubble (or circle).
-The center of the bubble is determined by the variable X and Y and the size (radius) of the bubble by the variable Z. Other characteristics of the bubble, like the color, can also be used to make additional differences.
-These differences are based on qualitative, non-numeric values.
+It is an extension of the scatter chart.
+While a scatter chart plots two numeric variables (X and Y) against each other, a bubble chart adds a third variable (Z).
+The point in the scatter chart is replaced by a bubble (or circle).
+The center of the bubble is determined by the X and Y variables, and the bubble’s size (radius) is determined by the Z variable.
+Other bubble characteristics, such as color, can indicate additional qualitative, non-numeric differences.

-Figure 10.19 shows how the market share is related to turnover and the number of products.
+Figure 10.19 shows the relationship between market share, turnover, and the number of products.

-The data is to be displayed in a bubble area chart, as shown in Figure 10.20.
+The data is to be displayed in a bubble chart, as shown in Figure 10.20.

 Task 10.8 File: Chart_Bubble.xlsx